menu

 Passive Skill Tree

 One of the defining features of PoE is the gigantic Passive Skill Tree.
-As you level up, you will gain points to spend on this tree to grant your character bonuses.
+As you level up, you will gain Passive Points to spend on this tree to grant your character bonuses.

 Nodes: Small Passives, Notables, and Keystones

-Small Passives, which as expected, provide small bonuses like Damage, Attributes, Accuracy, Armour, etc.
+Small Passives: provide small bonuses like Damage, Attributes, Accuracy, Armour, etc.

 Keystones are the last type of node and are the largest.
 These Nodes provide powerful effects that can completely alter a character.
-They also may come with downsides to make up for their powerful effects.
+They generally provide a build-defining upside with a build-altering downside that needs to be built around

-One major change to the passive tree in PoE 2 is the Dual Specialization system.
-This system allows you to allocate certain points on different nodes.
-Essentially, you’re almost creating two different passive trees for your character.
+One major change to the Passive Tree in PoE 2 is the Dual-Specialization system.
+This system allows you to allocate certain Passive Points to different Weapon Sets you are using.

-The Dodge Roll is a new mechanic coming to PoE 2 that is available by default to every character.
-As it sounds, it’s a movement skill that lets your character roll in a specific direction using the space bar (default hotkey).
+The Dodge Roll is a mechanic that is available by default to every character.
+Dodge Rolling allows your character to quickly move in a specific direction and move out of the way of danger

-When timed correctly, the Dodge Roll will avoid projectiles and attacks (but you cannot avoid AoE attacks, so roll out of them before they hit).
-You can also use the Dodge Roll to cancel skill animations if you find yourself in a bad situation.
+When timed correctly, the Dodge Roll will avoid non-AoE Projectiles and Attacks.
+You can also use the Dodge Roll to cancel Skill animations if you find yourself in a bad situation.

 • Rolling will not be faster than walking.